bwmarrin/snowflake/README.md

 Import the package into your project then construct a new flake Node using a unique node number from 0 to 1023.
 With the node object call the Generate() method to generate and return a unique snowflake ID.
+Also MarshalJSON and UnmarshalJSON methods are provided to easily use these ID's with a JSON API.

 **Example Program:**